palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

         6d 79 20 70 6f 69 6e 74 // "my point" in hex
 ```

-A very good tool for debugging ASN.1 is the [ASN.1 JavaScript decoder](https://lapo.it/asn1js/), which does not only a great job of decoding ASN.1 formats in a readable way, it also interactively visualizes the hex dump so the DER encoding becomes more readable.
-I do recommend pasting the above example hex (or using this [direct link](https://lapo.it/asn1js/#MBACAQkCAXASCG15IHBvaW50)) and familiarizing yourself with the ASN.1 debugger if you plan on working with "raw" crypto assets.
+A very good tool for debugging ASN.1 is the [ASN.1 JavaScript decoder](https://lapo.it/asn1js/), which does not only a great job of decoding ASN.1 formats in a readable way, but also interactively visualizes the hex dump so the DER encoding becomes more readable.
+I recommend pasting the above example hex (or using this [direct link](https://lapo.it/asn1js/#MBACAQkCAXASCG15IHBvaW50)) and familiarizing yourself with the ASN.1 debugger if you plan on working with "raw" crypto assets.

 ### PEM

 PEM is an attempt to make DER a little more comprehensible by encoding the DER as base64 (instead of raw binary) and labeling its contents (i.e. `PUBLIC KEY` or `PRIVATE KEY` etc).
-An example private key PEM (represented as a SEC1 EC Key, see below) might look something like this;
+An example private key PEM (represented as a SEC1 EC Key, see below) might look something like this:

 ```pem
 -----BEGIN EC PRIVATE KEY-----